sun-umn/NCVX_Documentation/PyGRANSO/docs/_sources/settings/new_para.rst.txt

 Boolean value.
 Default value: False

-By default, NCVX will use Weak-Wolfe line search.
+By default, NCVX will use weak-Wolfe line search.
 By enabling this method, the curvature condition will be disabled.

-searching_direction_rescaling
+search_direction_rescaling
 --------------------------------

 Boolean value.
 Default value: False